PistoiaAlliance/Pistoia-Alliance-PGO/PGOv1.0-core-concepts/ClinicalStudy.md

 # Class: ClinicalStudy

-_Research conducted with human subjects or on material of human origin in which an investigator directly interacts with human subjects; includes development of new technologies, study of mechanisms of human diseases, therapy, clinical tests, epidemiologic, behavior, and health services research. https://evsexplore.semantics.cancer.gov/evsexplore/concept/ncit/C15206_
+_Research conducted with human subjects or on material of human origin in which an investigator directly interacts with human subjects; includes development of new technologies, study of mechanisms of human diseases, therapy, clinical trials, epidemiologic, behavior, and health services research. https://evsexplore.semantics.cancer.gov/evsexplore/concept/ncit/C15206_